poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 And when I get asked questions, when I do interviews in different countries, well, "Why would they want to spy on this official?"
 Or, "Why would they want to spy on Sweden?"
 Or, "Why would they want to target this company here?"
-The premiss of that question is really flawed.
-The premiss of the question is that the NSA and the GCHQ need a specific reason to target somebody for surveillance.
+The premise of that question is really flawed.
+The premise of the question is that the NSA and the GCHQ need a specific reason to target somebody for surveillance.
 That is not how they think.
 They target every form of communication that they can possibly get their hands on.
 And if you think about what individual